In-vivo biomagnetic characterisation of the American cockroach: Introduction

-Here we demonstrate a non-invasive method that allows for continuous magnetic field measurements taking advantage of the high precision of atomic magnetometers~\cite{Budker.}.
-The method is applied to study magnetic fields generated by American cockroaches (\emph{Periplaneta americana}).
+Here we demonstrate a non-invasive method for magnetic field measurements taking advantage of the high precision of atomic magnetometer~\cite{Budker.}.
+It is a form of magnetorelaxometry (MRX)~\cite{magnetorelaxometry} where the magnetic materials to be characterised could be present inside a living organism.
+The method is applied to study magnetic fields generated by magnetised American cockroaches (\emph{Periplaneta americana}).
 Our study reveals presence of magnetic materials in their bodies exhibiting distinct dynamics in alive and dead cockroaches.
 After magnetisation of alive insects, we observe exponential magnetic field decay to a remnant value, with a decay time of $50 \pm 28$ minutes.
 In contradistinction, an average demagnetisation of dead cockroaches displays a much longer decay time of $47.5 \pm 28.9$ hours.

 This clear difference in magnetic field decay is explained by Brownian rotations of magnetic materials in different viscosity environments.
-Fits of this model to the measured data reveal magnetic particles with radius on the order of tens to hundreds of nanometers.
-The particles are embedded in a glassy environment which experiences two orders of magnitude viscosity increment between alive and dead cockroach.
-Additional hysteresis measurements are compatible with multi-domain magnetic materials or single-domain greigite (Fe$_3$S$_4$) but not magnetite (Fe$_3$O$_4$).
+Fits of this model to the measured data reveal magnetic particles embedded in an environment which experiences a two orders of magnitude viscosity increment between alive and dead cockroaches.
+Under the assumption that there were no external magnetic particles on measured insects we find sub-micron sized magnetic deposits and a glassy environment of high viscosity.
+Such deposits would require several hours to align within an Earth-strength magnetic field.
+Thus, they cannot be responsible for the observed cockroach magneto-reception in rotating magnetic fields with a period of $10$ minutes~\cite{Vacha.2006b,Vacha.2008b,Vacha.2009b,vacha.pnas}.
+This provides further support to additional working mechanism behind magneto-reception, e.g. the radical-pair mechanism~\cite{Vacha.2009b,vacha.pnas}.

-Several behavioural experiments have demonstrated that cockroaches and other insects are capable of magneto-reception~\cite{Vacha.2006b,Vacha.2008b,Camlitepe.2005,Wajnberg.review}.
-A different set of experiments found and characterised magnetic particles in insect corpses~\cite{AcostaAvalos.1999,Alves.2004,wajnberg.biometals,Maher.1998b}.
-Our data and model show that these magnetic particles cannot be responsible for magnetic sensing.
-Their motion in high viscosity environment is too slow to be biologically useful.
-Hence, our present experiment provides support for other forms of magneto-reception, e.g. the radical-pair mechanism~\cite{Vacha.2009b,vacha.pnas}.